port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/git-provider/github-exporter/exporting-repositories.md

 # Exporting repositories

-IN this tutorial you will learn how to create a `microservice` Blueprint that contains the properties `repository URL` and `Description`, which are automatically synced from GitHub to Port Entity.
+In this tutorial you will learn how to create a `microservice` Blueprint that contains the properties `repository URL` and `Description`, which are automatically synced from GitHub to Port Entity.

 1. Create a `microservice` Blueprint and `port-app-config.yml` configuration file.